simonepri/sudoku-solver/readme.md

 To accomplish this, one could simply iterate on the row, column, and box of the cell given searching for unused values.
-Doing this would cost us `O(3*S) + O(S) = O(S)` and it's almost the best we can aim for this particular operation.
+Doing this would cost us `O(3*S) + O(S) = O(S)`, and it's almost the best we can aim for this particular operation.
-Almost, because we can remove the `O(3*S)` addend by keeping track of the used values on each row, column, and box of the board.
+"Almost", because we can remove the `O(3*S)` addend by keeping track of the used values on each row, column, and box of the board.

-To do so, we keep a bit-set of `S` bits for each row, column, and box and each time a specific cell's value `v` is set, we also set the bit at position `v - 1` of the 3 bit-sets for the particular row, column, and box of the given cell.
+To do so, we keep a bit-set of `S` bits for each row, column, and box and each time a specific cell's value `v` is set we also set the bit at position `v - 1` of the 3 bit-sets for the particular row, column, and box of the given cell.
 To check whether a value `v` is valid or not we just check if the bit at position `v - 1` is not set in any of the 3 bit-sets for the particular row, column, and